In Japan, Twitter sees revenue and users surge

 And for advertisers targeting a population that has tuned out television, Twitter offers an attractive option: around three quarters of Japanese students over the age of 18 use it, compared with around a quarter on Facebook, according to Nielsen.

-With smartphones “overwhelmingly” used for social activities like watching video, demand for video advertising has been “explosive” says Masahiro Ajisawa, Japan-based senior director at Twitter Client Solutions.
+With smartphones “overwhelmingly” used for social activities like watching video, demand for video advertising has been “explosive,” says Masahiro Ajisawa, Japan-based senior director at Twitter Client Solutions.

 Japanese consumers were late to embrace smartphones but have accelerated their purchases, with domestic sales hitting a record high of 32 million units last year, data from the Tokyo-based MM Research Institute shows.